Executive functioning (EF) skills are your "get it done" skills- they help you complete everyday tasks!

 System/method of keeping track of things:

-What's the plan to keep materials orderly and accessible?
+What's the plan to keep track of things and access them?

-Can I find what I need when I need it?
+Can you find what you need when you need it?

 Being able to get started/ take action :